- The Complete Guide -

 Electronic settlement matching (eSM) eliminates these bottlenecks by automatically comparing trade records, invoice data, and payment information across counterparties, in seconds, not days.

-This guide explains how eSM works, why it matters for energy trading companies, and how the standard is transforming post-trade operations across European energy markets.
+In this guide, we cover how eSM works, why it matters for energy trading companies, and how the standard is transforming post-trade operations across European energy markets.

-1. What Is eSM?
+What is eSM?

 AdobeStock_286454675

-What Is electronic Settlement Matching (eSM)?
+What is electronic Settlement Matching (eSM)?

 eSM is the automated process of comparing financial data, trade records, invoices, and payment details, between counterparties to confirm that both sides of a transaction agree before payment is released.